mglaman/getting-cozy-with-drupal-commerce/manuscript/chapter2.md

 I> ###Use Case: Shipping Discounts
 I>
-I> Perhaps there is an ecommerce site that provides both product discounts and shipping discounts.
+I> Perhaps there is an e-commerce site that provides both product discounts and shipping discounts.
 To make customers realize what kind of discount they have received a Shipping Discount price component was created.
 The shipping promotion merely adds a price component of Shipping Discount with the discounted total, as a negative amount, to the shipping line item's price.

 This explanation and detail would suffice site builders or developers who are not going to directly modify price components.
 However, some want to get down and dirty and directly attach price components or manipulate the data.
 This is useful for programmatically applying discounts, or extracting components and performing operations with them, such as the Tax Reports submodule in the Commerce Reports contributed module.
 Price components are recursive in nature and one price component can contain multiple components of its own.